-What remains to be controversial is the use of the software to stream and watch content through installation of third-party add-ons.
-Streaming movies, series, premium channels and PPV events is an unlawful behaviour because you’re making people profit from illegal activities, but according to the law when this post was written (Feb 2017) you’re not committing a crime while streaming.
+What remains to be controversial is the use of the software to stream and watch content through the installation of third-party add-ons.
+Streaming movies, series, premium channels, and PPV events are unlawful behavior because you’re making people profit from illegal activities, but according to the law when this post was written (Feb 2017), you’re not committing a crime while streaming.

 According to Wikipedia.org:

 In Europe, the Court of Justice of the European Union (CJEU) has ruled that it is legal to create temporary or cached copies of works (copyrighted or otherwise) online.
 The ruling relates to the British Meltwater case settled on 5 June 2014.

 So, according to this law, it is illegal to keep copyrighted content on your device (download), but it is legal to create temporary or cached copies, so online streaming isn’t a crime, at least not yet.